-We don’t have any current events, but check out last year’s 2020 photo contest winners!
+No current events right now, but check out this and previous year’s photo contest winners!

 Justin Huitema: “Gaviota Glass-off” – The story behind this photo is that I was used to seeing this particular spot with lots of wind, so when I was on top of the cliff looking down, I got so excited to make it down into the water.
 It was low tide and the waves were so beautifully shaped, just big enough for me to fit my GoPro into, as seen in this “look-out” of the barrel!